Darian Cowgill: Career

 Darian has continued to work full time in Radio as a producer, audio, voice artist, and mix engineer for Los Angeles Burbank based independent radio syndication company Radio Express... where he produce multiple international top 20 count-down radio format, and mix format shows weekly including The World Chart Show with Lara Scott (current K-Earth 101 Los Angeles) and The World Chart Show with PJ Butta (current 93.5 KDAY Los Angeles) Other productions include but are not limited to the Airtel, Heineken, Coke, Sprite, Tom Tom, and Ford sponsored and syndicated shows in English, Spanish, and French for countries worldwide.

 Meanwhile, Darian has continually worked as an independent record producer and engineer for many bands and artists.
 Including the American rock band, Oedipus.
 He has also worked with a number of other bands as a Producer, Editor, Mixer, and Mastering engineer.

 These also include but are not limited Middle Class Rut, Beware of Darkness, Flagship, Zen Robbi, Katastro, The Graves, Kevin Sandbloom, Jonny Santos (Silent Civilian), Rafael Moreira, When in Rome, Jimmy Gnecco, Sleeping Giant, and many more.

 In addition to mixing and producing individual single-release songs, complete albums, radio shows, television/film projects, and commercial broadcast content.

-Darian is also a desired voice artist for national and international brands and continues to voice nationwide commercials for Benztown (Benztown is a leading international radio imaging, production library, programming, jingles and voiceover services company with over 1,900 affiliations on six continents.
-Benztown was named to the Inc. 5000 for the past three years as one of America’s Fastest Growing Privately Held Companies).
+Darian is also a voice artist for national and international brands and voices nationwide commercials for Benztown.

 He was formerly a professor of Critical Listening for Engineers, and Digital Audio Technology II (advanced Pro-tools) in the Citrus College Recording Arts program in Glendora, California and continues to instruct at the high school, undergraduate, and graduate levels.

 He is the founder of DAW - Darian's Audio Workshop focused on forensic audio and helping fight the good fight.

 Darian is continues in staying current as an AVID Certified ProTools Instructor.

-Outside of the audio world, Darian spends his time as a builder of classic cars, grilling/cooking, and teaching as a firearms instructor.